Quintuplin/340FinalProject/README.txt

 3.
 	How long does a reference to main memory take to complete?
-		This is a much easier question to answer, although not as much as the last question.
+		This is a much easier question to answer, although not as much as the final question.
 Mostly, this one was solved by making a big array, then iterating through it in big leaps to always miss the cache.
 Add a little extra tests, and some reallocations to make sure the cache
 		(of unknown total size and still uncertain block size) has minimal to no hits.
 All in all, our solution seems decent, and while perhaps not perfect, absolutely hits the ballpark.

 		6) How we tested for it:
-			A variant on the cache solution, the noncache solution had but two main differences.
+			A variant on the cache speed solution described below, the noncache solution had but two main differences.
-				a) a much larger array was malloced, to ensure that it would not be in cache to begin with.
+				a) A much larger array was malloced, to ensure that it would not be in cache to begin with.
 This array was also freed and re- allocated between trials, so that each test would be equally cache-free.
-				b) a custom spacing was figured out for the for loop.
+				b) A custom spacing was figured out for the for loop.
 This spacing would be sufficiently large as to dodge even the largest of possible cache and cache-block sizes, while being as small as possible within that parameter to allow for the maximum number of tests before a reallocation would be required Beyond that, t'was yet again not much more than a big nested loop set; with the timing element outside of the innermost loop to allow